Does Guardianship Override Parental Rights?

 One significant legal distinction is that conservatorship or custody is a term often associated with divorce proceedings and involves determining which parent will make legal decisions for a child.
 Guardianship, however, can be applied for through the courts in cases where an individual cannot make safe decisions on their own behalf due to age, illness, or disability, regardless of the family’s marital status.

-For adults who have been deemed legally incapacitated, the Texas Estates Code governs how to obtain and manage a guardianship along with the rights of the ward and the responsibilities of the guardian.
+For adults who have been deemed legally incapacitated, the Texas Estates Code governs how to obtain and manage a guardianship, along with the rights of the ward and the responsibilities of the guardian.
+For minors (including those with estates), guardianship of the person and/or estate is also governed by the Texas Estates Code.
+In contrast, issues of “custody” (conservatorship) are addressed in the Texas Family Code (Title 5).

 Circumstances Under Which Guardianship Can Override Parental Rights